Glossary

 Slang

 Degen.
-Short for “degenerate.”
-A player who treats sweepstakes casinos as gambling for excitement rather than as a structured side hustle.
-Also describes high-volatility plays by an otherwise disciplined player (“a degen spin”).
+A player who treats sweepstakes casinos as entertainment gambling instead of a structured promo routine.
+Also used for individual high-risk plays by an otherwise disciplined player (“a degen spin”).

 Dead spin.
 A slot spin that returns zero — no payout, not even a small one.